 Swiss Cheese Plant (Monstera deliciosa) is also known as Split Leaf Philodendron, Hurricane Plant, Ceriman or Mexican Breadfruit.
 It is a popular evergreen climber that originates from the tropical Central American regions including South Mexico, Panama and Columbia.
 The plant flowers in its native habitat but rarely elsewhere.

 In Europe, the Swiss Cheese Plant is primarily grown indoors for its lush green glossy foliage and commanding presence once matured.
 The holes and perforations in the leaves that are characteristic of the monstera help the plant survive in the rainforest, allowing strong winds and downpours to pass through the leaves without damage.

 A Cheese Plant can look imposing in large rooms, foyers, hallways and offices – any large indoor spaces that can accommodate the plant’s growing size and caring needs.

-While looking after a Cheese Plant is not difficult, the right conditions and care instructions should be observed for best results.
+While looking after a Cheese Plant is not difficult, the right conditions and care instructions should be observed for the best results.

 Monstera loves a warm climate, ideally between 18-27C (65-80F).
 Too cold and plant growth will slow down or stop altogether (<10C / 50F).